 Restricted to radio-television-film majors.
 Visual storytelling and the art of cinematography through practice in a workshop environment.
 Three lecture and three laboratory hours a week for one semester.
 Radio-Television-Film 343D and 368 (Topic 2) may not both be counted.
-Prerequisite: Upper-division standing; Radio-Television-Film 366K.
+Prerequisite: Radio-Television-Film 366K.